yashbhanderi/pingpong/README.md

 # pingpong
-A simple and fun Ping Pong game with Canvas API and Javascript
+A simple and fun Ping Pong game with Canvas API and Javascript.